sentinel-energy/friendly_data/doc/registry.rst

      ...

    description: >-
-     Free text description of your column.
+     Free text description of the column.
 This can include restructured text syntax for simple formatting.
 This text will be included in the online documentation.